Programs are specifically planned for the ages that are advertised within each description and exceptions are rarely made.

 Special Registration Deadlines

-Registration for in-person programs the week of June 14th closes on Sunday, May 30th, 2021.
-There is an early registration deadline for the week of July 12th - registrations will be accepted no later than June 27th.
-All other registrations close one week prior to the program start date, on Sunday.
+Registration for camps the week of June 13th closes on Sunday, May 29th, 2022.
+There is an early registration deadline for the week of July 11th - registrations will be accepted no later than June 26th.
+All other registrations close one week prior to the start date, on Sunday.

-Cancellations for the week of July 12th must be made in writing no later than June 7th to account for the one week program and office closure for the July 4th holiday.
+Cancellations for the week of July 11th must be made in writing no later than June 6th to account for the one week program and office closure due to the July Fourth Holiday.
 Written requests can be emailed to [email protected].

 Tax Credits, Flex Spending, and Receipts